mrchainman/PyContacts/README.md

 contacts_add.py expects an email as argument, but will prompt for it if none is given.
 The default name of the vcf file will be Name.vcf, where Name is the contactname

+# TODO
+* Cleanup regular expression, to allow functioning for different vcf features (for instance there is a problem when the vcf has the phonenumber type given)